Semester Research Assistants

 - Calling parents to schedule visits with their children

-If you are a Yale student interested in receiving course credit for research work during the academic year, please contact any of the graduate students or post docs listed on the people page.
+If you are a Yale student interested in working as a research assistant during the academic year, please contact the the graduate student whose research interests you the most.